March 3, 2025

 All the leading digital audio workstations (DAWs) have noise reduction tools to cut unwanted sounds from your mix.
 Look for this feature in programs like Audacity, Adobe Audition, Pro Tools, Logic Pro, and GarageBand.
 These tools work by isolating the audio frequencies of the unwanted noise, then filtering out these frequencies using a band-reject filter.

-Using manual audio filters
+Apply manual audio filters for noise reduction

 You don't need a preset microphone background noise filter.
 Applying high-pass filters and low-pass filters to certain audio tracks can reduce many of the ambient sounds that turn up as background noise.
 A high-pass filter allows high frequencies to pass through, but filters out frequencies below a certain threshold (which you set in your DAW software).